-Please note: While the following information is wholly accurate, it is not meant to be a comprehensive explanation of Chapter 197 of the FL DEMO Site Statutes, which is the law governing tax certificates and their auction or sale.
+Please note: While the following information is wholly accurate, it is not meant to be a comprehensive explanation of Chapter 197 of the Florida Statutes, which is the law governing tax certificates and their auction or sale.

 What are tax certificates?